 How was I selected for jury service?

-Once a year, approximately 21,000 prospective jurors are randomly selected from the Voter Registration List and DMV records.
+Once a year, over 30,000 prospective jurors are randomly selected from the Voter Registration List and personal property records.
 The lists are reviewed by jury commissioners (who have been appointed by the Court) to determine which citizens are qualified to serve as jurors.
 Those who qualify make up the master jury list for the following calendar year.
 Men and women over 18 years of age and from all walks of life have an equal opportunity to be called for jury service.

 Who is exempt from jury service?